ruanqizhen/labview_book/README.md

 ### The LabVIEW Jurney

-The book's web pages: <https://lv.qizhen.xyz/en/> or <https://labview.qizhen.xyz/en/>
+Online Reading: Access the book at <https://lv.qizhen.xyz/en/> or <https://labview.qizhen.xyz/en/>

 ---------------------